-There are issues around the intellectual property rights in any proprietary content displayed or communicated via the social networking page or profile.
+- Intellectual property rights – there are issues around the intellectual property rights in any proprietary content displayed or communicated via the social networking page or profile.
 Examples include photos, text, brand names, music and videos.

-There are also issues around the contractual rights to access, control and administer a particular account or page, under a particular username.
+- Access and administrative control – there are also issues around the contractual rights to access, control and administer a particular account or page, under a particular username.
 Many buyers believe the risk of enforcement by the relevant social media platform is low.
 Often buyer’s competitors ability to report violations is a greater concern.

-Legal transfer of social media accounts
+Legal transfer of social media accounts to business buyer

 Some social media platforms require 3rd parties to obtain their consent, before the platform: